hummiapp/instaspec/README.md

 S-expressions allow libraries flexibility beyond what EBNF can express.
 Instaspec cannot expose the full range of capabilities that data parsing libraries have.
 Even so, the subset of capabilities that it does expose is substantial and useful.

-Instaspec addresses only matching and transformation.
-Generation of values can be achieved using the underlying libraries.
-It might be a good idea to add generation to the interface for convenience.

 ### References